-- Family situation: standard rates apply for single persons or couples (married or with cohabitation contract) in which both partners receive income.
+- Number of dependent children and persons - Family situation: standard rates apply for single persons or couples (married or with cohabitation contract) in which both partners receive income.
 Differently, a deduction mechanism applies for couples in which only one of the partners receives income (to adjust for the 'marital quotient' that applies in the personal income tax system (cfr. paragraph 2.6.5). - The type of payment (regular (recurrent) versus exceptional (non-recurrent)).
 The grade of detail of the available data prevents distinguishing between regular and exceptional payments, therefore, all income is treated as regular.